 Phone: (608) 262-4264

-D.V.M.
-The Ministry of Agriculture and Fishery, Japan
+D.V.M. in Veterinary Medicine, The Ministry of Agriculture and Fishery, Japan

 Ph.D. in Veterinary Medicine, University of Tokyo, Tokyo, Japan